LlmKira/Openaibot/README.md

 | text-babbage-001 | 2048        | $0.0005  /1K tokens                                           |
 | text-ada-001     | 2048        | $0.0004  /1K tokens                                           |

+### 🌽 `/Config` File

+Our `llm-kira` dependency library is stored in the current package directory when there is no Redis support.

+The application itself is stored in Redis for robustness, except for `api_keys.json`, `service.json` and `assistants.json`.

+If you have `config.json`, the application will automatically initialise this file.
+And you can update the configuration to this file using the `/config` command.

 ### 🎸 Command

 Due to lack of maintainers, some commands only work on some platforms.